 The rhizomes are the most used because they are the part of the plant with the most nutrients and compounds, and one compound, in particular, known as curcumin, tends to get the most attention.

 Curcumin is part of a group of chemicals known as curcuminoids, which are known for their efficiency in reducing inflammation.
 Several studies such as this 2017 article show evidence that curcumin can assist in the management of some inflammatory conditions as well as exercise-induced inflammation.

 As mentioned previously, turmeric is an inflammatory agent, and inflammation actually plays a role in the development of depression and anxiety, mainly due to specific interactions between the central nervous system and immune system.

 Additionally, curcumin may even become a widespread medication for anxiety and depression.
 For instance, this study showed that curcumin was able to increase the efficacy of antidepressants for a randomized group of patients with major depressive disorder.

 Furthermore, curcumin may even be strong enough for especially severe cases of stress.
 Recently, one study conducted in 2018 showed that curcumin reduced the effects of anxiety in rats caused by prolonged stress exposure, indicating that curcumin may be viable in the future to assist patients with major stress and anxiety disorders such as post-traumatic stress disorder (PTSD).

-When considering the properties of turmeric, it’s no wonder why the world of CBD is taking an interest in it: taking turmeric and CBD for anxiety may be an effective natural treatment for many individuals.
+When considering the properties of turmeric, it’s no wonder why the world of CBD is taking an interest in it: taking Turmeric CBD Oil for anxiety may be an effective natural treatment for many individuals.

 While CBD provides the bulk of anxiety relief, turmeric offers antioxidant properties and can fight the onset of depression, making it a highly synergistic pair.